HardCodeDev777/ShowAllScripts/README.md

 # ShowAllScripts

 With this tool you can see all scripts in your project and total count of them.
-Go to **HardCodeDev/AllScriptsShow**

 ---